-When severe weather, fire, or other unfortunate events damage or destroy farm buildings, getting full and fair compensation can become a complicated process.
+When severe weather, fire, or other disasters damage or destroy commodity storage buildings, getting full and fair compensation can become a complicated process.
 It’s not unusual for insurance adjusters, construction companies, and owners to disagree on replacement costs.
 That reality is not out of the ordinary due to shifting material and labour costs and other associated expenses.
-This issue, among others, is why business’s in the sector have come to rely on the Douglas Agricultural Cost Guide.
+This issue, among others, is why businesses in the sector have come to rely on the Douglas Agricultural Cost Guide.

 The Douglas Agricultural Guide was developed from decades of hard data and practical applications that allow key stakeholders to gain uniform agreement about costs.
 These routinely include sometimes overlooked expenses such as razing, permits, specialty materials, and design elements of structures unique to agriculture.
-This trusted resource can show you how to calculate the replacement cost of commodity, produce and feed storage facilities, in the event of a loss.
+This trusted resource can show you how to calculate the replacement cost of silos and other commodity storage buildings, in the event of a loss.

-The Douglas Agricultural Cost Guide Delivers Accurate Results
+The Douglas Agricultural Cost Guide Delivers Accurate Estimates

-The diversity among commodity, produce and feed storage structures prevents professionals in the insurance, construction, and other industries from using conventional square-footage methods to determine accurate estimates.
-That’s why the Douglas Guide allows all stakeholders to account for structure, materials, labour, and nuanced differences in a hard-copy and online resource.
+The diversity among commodity storage structures prevents professionals in the insurance, construction, and other industries from using conventional square-footage methods to determine accurate estimates.
+That’s why the Douglas Cost Guide allows all stakeholders to account for structure, materials, labour, and nuanced differences in a hard-copy and online resource.
 Arriving at a mutually agreeable estimate eliminates disagreements and allows our valued farmers to move forward and rebuild.

 If you’re looking to get a reliable replacement cost estimate for agricultural commodity storage buildings, subscribe to the Douglas Agricultural Cost Guide today to get started.